The Lord of the Rings

 Fangorn Forest & The Shepherds of the Trees

-Then there is the most fantastical element of The Two Towers: Fangorn Forest.
+In addition, there is the most fantastical element of The Two Towers: Fangorn Forest.
 Inhabited by creatures known as Ents, their forests were the first major studio element in The Two Towers.
 It was achieved through a combination of full-scale live-action and miniature sets.
 Treebeard, for instance, was accomplished through a blend of large-scale animatronics and digital facial animation.
 Additionally, strategic lighting played a role in its look.
 Lesnie and his gaffer put the lighting for the forest in ahead of the set build.

 He is quoted saying in the American Cinematographer magazine, “We installed space lights in the ceiling of the studio and placed huge silks underneath, creating a large, soft toplight.
 Underneath that, we ran a fine grid of wire from which we hung camouflage nets, and when the art department built the set, they hung their foliage from that wire.
 The soft light was considerably reduced in exposure, resulting in a dark, ambient light, which I enhanced by running a slight atmosphere throughout the set.”